 John and James were related, but still had to have the Messiah revealed to them.
 God is involved in the details of our lives as well as the great events in history.

 In performing the miracle of the great catch of fish, Jesus manifests His divine power over creation, forcing Peter to realize just who his Master was.

 Herod Antipas, son of Herod the Great, played a significant role in the ministries of John the Baptist and Jesus Christ.
-Joseph Bowling relates the history of this cunning and self-serving tetrarch of Galilee and Perea.

 The storm on the Sea of Galilee instructs us that when we are in a trial and getting nowhere, if we invite Christ into the situation, we will have peace.

 John presents Jesus, not as a phantom emanation, but as the reality, transcending the shadows represented by the temporal physical life.

 What we believe automatically determines what we do; it is impossible to separate faith and works.
 If Jesus is not our source of belief, our works will suffer.